The Group’s task force

 - meets weekly and updates top management on the evolution of the situation

 - ensures that our organizations in all countries we operate follow protocols of official authorities, both international organizations and local country health authority advisories (whichever sets the strictest rule)

 - discusses and approves measures as the situation unfolds

 - facilitates cross-divisional knowledge and best practice sharing

 Our number one priority is the wellbeing of our employees and customers.
 We follow all official recommendations, and we are committed to respond to the call for cohesion and solidarity to prevent the spread of the disease.

-Our Group Business Continuity Plan offers global guidelines for our operations in 220 countries.
+Our Group Business Continuity Policy offers global guidelines for our operations in 220 countries.
 Every day, everywhere, to stop the spread of the disease:

 - We encourage flexible work arrangements, adapted to different roles